Contemporary Approaches to Behaviour and Mental Health in the Classroom

 Weaving Together Theory, Practice, Policy and Educational Discourse

 Based on latest research in the field, this book links theory and practice with key agendas and policies on behaviour, children’s mental health and well-being.
-It considers how policy and research influence and provides a range of whole-school and individual-teacher actions to support all children, but particularly for those whose behaviour is seen as challenging.
+It considers how policy and research influence each other and provides a range of whole-school and individual-teacher actions to support all children, but particularly for those whose behaviour is seen as challenging.

-The book presents a range of research, policy and practice and, as such, aim to be of use to a range of readers.
+The book presents a range of research, policy and practice and, as such, aims to be of use to a range of readers.
 It can support and develop practitioners in the classroom, from early career teachers to those with a wealth of experience, as well as senior leaders and those working in wider contexts with children.
 It will also be useful for students and researchers due to the balance of theory and practice presented.